WordPress Security

 Using a custom file to monitor failed login attempts

-Make sure that web server process (Apache) has permission to write to a specified file.
+Make sure your web server’s PHP process has write access to the specified file.

 Have any questions?